-Perhaps you want to get a little fitter?
 Every day the media seem to have a story that says the opposite to the day before.
 And, you are not sure what to trust.
 Not sure whether the latest fitness fad is worth your attention?
 Or maybe you have some general health problems and you would like to make decisions based on sound evidence.

 I’ve been a doctor for over 20 years.
 (Ouch.
 It is hard to write that.
-I still feel like I haven’t decided what I’ll do when I grow up.)
+I sometimes still feel like I haven’t decided what I’ll do when I grow up.)

 Check out my post on Blokeology° if you want to know more about what it is and isn’t.

 Some Random Facts About Me